New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Associate Professor Filippo Veglia, Ph.D., and his team at the Wistar Institute have discovered a key mechanism by which glioblastoma—a serious and often fatal brain cancer—suppresses the immune system system so that the tumor can grow without encountering resistance from the body's defense mechanisms.
+Associate Professor Filippo Veglia, Ph.D., and his team at the Wistar Institute have discovered a key mechanism by which glioblastoma – a serious and often fatal brain cancer – suppresses the immune system so that the tumor can grow undeterred by the body's defenses.

-Their discovery was published in the article "Glucose-driven histone lactylation promotes the immunosuppressive activity of monocyte-derived macrophages in glioblastoma" in Immunity.
+Their discovery was published in the article "Glucose-driven histone lactylation promotes the immunosuppressive activity of monocyte-derived macrophages in glioblastoma" in the journal Immunity.

-“Our research shows that the mechanisms of cancer self-preservation, if sufficiently understood, can be used against the disease very effectively,” said Dr. Veglia.
+"Our study shows that cancer's self-perpetuation mechanisms, if sufficiently understood, can be harnessed against the disease very effectively," said Dr. Veglia.

-"I look forward to future research into the mechanisms of metabolic immunosuppression in glioblastoma and hope that we continue to learn more about how to better understand and combat this cancer."
+"I look forward to future studies of metabolism-mediated immunosuppression mechanisms in glioblastoma and hope that we will continue to learn more about how to better understand and fight this cancer."

-Weglia's laboratory investigated the cellular mechanisms of immunosuppression in glioblastoma and found that as glioblastoma progresses, monocyte-derived macrophages begin to outnumber microglia, indicating that the predominance of monocyte-derived macrophages in the tumor microenvironment is beneficial for the cancer in terms of evading the immune response.
+The Veglia lab investigated the cellular mechanisms of immunosuppression in glioblastoma and found that as glioblastoma progresses, monocyte-derived macrophages begin to outnumber microglia, suggesting that the predominance of monocyte-derived macrophages in the tumor microenvironment is beneficial to cancer in terms of immune evasion.

 As expected, models with fewer malignant macrophages in the tumor microenvironment showed improved results compared to standard glioblastoma models.